rudraptpsingh/VirtualClient-VSCode/README.md

 # Virtual Client VS Code Extension

-**Version 0.1.0** - A VS Code extension to run the [Virtual Client](https://github.com/microsoft/VirtualClient) tool on remote machines directly from Visual Studio Code.
-Manage remote machines, schedule and monitor runs, and stream logs—all from a convenient UI.
+**Version 0.0.0** - A VS Code extension to run the [Virtual Client](https://github.com/microsoft/VirtualClient) tool on remote machines directly from Visual Studio Code.
+Manage remote machines, schedule and monitor runs, and stream logs—all from a convenient UI.Virtual Client VS Code Extension

 ---